HelainSchoonjans/greach2018-functional-testing-workshop/README.md

 Choose java 8 as the SDK.
 Ensure you also have a version of groovy installed.

-### Donwload the dependencies and created the instructions
+### Download the dependencies and created the instructions

 Run `gradle build` and `gradle asciidoctor`